Charles, Duke of Aumale: Day of the barricades

 During May, Henri attempted a showdown in Paris with the duke of Guise, increasingly unable to tolerate the demands of the ligue upon him.
 Radical Catholic Parisians responded by rallying to Guise and rioting against the king.
 To this end the Parisians began constructing barricades throughout the town, the first time this course had been taken.
 Guise was caught by surprise to see these barricades, and dispatched Aumale and Brissac to investigate their purpose.
 They reported back that the barricades were intended to impede the movement of royal troops through the city.
 As the situation increasingly escalated Henri decided he had no choice but to flee Paris, and he departed for Chartres with those who remained loyal to him, leaving the capital in the hands of the ligue.

 As a result of the concessions made in the wake of his exile from Paris, an Estates General was called.
 The ligue hoped to dominate it and force the king into further concessions.
 Aumale arrived in Amiens to oversee the discussions of the nobility that had assembled in the region, before their departure to Blois.
 As a result of the influence he exerted, he succeeded in getting the cahiers of the assembled delegates to suggest to the king that he be made governor of Picardie instead of Nevers, that Bernet be relieved from his command in Boulogne and the key town reunited with the rest of the governate.
-He was aided in his influencing of the delegates by the lieutenent-general of the baillage, who omitted invitations to any supporters of Henri, leading to a situation where only three to four had turned up.
+He was aided in his influencing of the delegates by the lieutenant-general of the baillage, who omitted invitations to any supporters of Henri, leading to a situation where only three to four had turned up.

 Despite the unity of the broader Guise family in support of the ligue project, the family was not without internal divisions.
 Aumale and Elbeuf jealously resented the popularity of their cousin the duke of Guise.
 Suspicions of family disunity was one of the aided the king in resolving on the course he settled on in December, to assassinate the duke of Guise, a plan that was executed on 23 December.
 After the death of the duke, leadership of the ligue was no longer clear.
 In the estimation of the Spanish ambassador, either Guise's brother Mayenne, or the governor of Berry, La Châtre were best suited to assuming leadership.
 The ambassador assessed Aumale poorly, feeling he was too inexperienced to take on such an important task.